djherron/ocham/README.md

 * Warshall's algorithm
 * OWL reasoning

+#### Reflexivity

 The user may also request that the adjacency matrix reflects the **reflexive** characteristic of OWL's `rdfs:subClassOf` construct.
 Reflexivity can be requested in relation to either the **asserted** class hierarchy or the **transitive closure** of the class hierarchy.

-The OCHAM tool consumes the ontology and produces the adjacency matrix at instantiation.
-The adjacency matrix and the list of class names used to construct it are obtained via the API call `get_results()`.
+A transitive closure that includes full reflexivity is sometimes called a reflexive-transitive closure.

+#### Longest paths

 The OCHAM tool can also find longest paths in the class hierarchy declared in the OWL ontology.
 Given a list of source class names, and a target class name, the API call `get_longest_path()` will return an instance of a longest path in the class hierarchy along with the length of this longest path.

+#### Cycles

+The OCHAM tool can also find simple cycles in the graph of the class hierarchy that it encodes in the adjacency matrix it produces.
+A simple cycle is a closed path where no class (graph node) appears twice (except for the initial and final nodes, which close the path).
+Use the API call `get_simple_cycles()` to check for cycles.

+A 1-cycle is a cycle of length 1.
+For example, `(:A rdfs:subClassOf :A)` is a 1-cycle.
+These 1-cycles (or reflexive relationships, or self-loops), if they exist in the graph, appear on the diagonal of the adjacency matrix.
+A 2-cycle is a cycle of length 2.
+For example, a pair of triples `(:A rdfs:subClassOf :B)` and `(:B rdfs:subClassOf :A)` represents a 2-cycle.

+If a $k$-cycle, for $k > 1$, exists in the graph of a class hierarchy, inference of the transitive closure leads to inference of a 1-cycle (self-loop) for each of the $k$ elements involved in the cycle.
+For instance, our example 2-cycle would lead to 1-cycles `(:A rdfs:subClassOf :A)` and `(:B rdfs:subClassOf :B)` being represented on the diagonal of the OCHAM tool's adjacency matrix.
+In other words, if a graph contains cycles, transitivity reasoning will naturally produce (valid) reflexive results.

 ## Limitations